Iqbolshoh/php-database-manager/README.md

 ### `__construct()`

 - **Description:** Initializes a connection to the database.
-- **Parameters:**
-  - None
+- **Parameters:** None
 - **Details:**
   - Connects to a MySQL database using the `mysqli` extension.
-  - Connection parameters are hard-coded as:
+  - Connection parameters are hard-coded:
     - **Server:** `localhost`
     - **Username:** `root`
     - **Password:** `""` (empty string)
     - **Database Name:** `database`
-  - If the connection fails, an error message is displayed and the script exits.
+  - Displays an error message and exits if the connection fails.

 ### `__destruct()`

 - **Description:** Closes the database connection when the object is destroyed.
-- **Parameters:**
-  - None
+- **Parameters:** None
 - **Details:**
-  - Ensures that the database connection is properly closed.
+  - Ensures the database connection is properly closed.

 ## Methods

 ### [validate($data)](#validate)

-- **Description:** Escapes special characters to prevent HTML injection.
+- **Description:** Escapes special characters to prevent SQL injection.
 - **Parameters:**
   - **$data:** An associative array of data to be sanitized.
-- **Returns:**
-  - The sanitized data array.
+- **Returns:** The sanitized data array.
 - **Details:**
   - Removes whitespace from the beginning and end.
   - Removes backslashes.